The Challenge

 05. User Dashboard Testing – Axure Mockup Iterations

 This prototype was designed and tested to improve some particularly complex sections of the software.
-After showing and explaining this prototype to stakeholders, some key sections were regrouped using the “card-sorting” method.
+After showing and explaining this prototype to stakeholders, some key sections were regrouped using the card-sorting technique.

 Below you can read a list of the user feedback we received during the testing phase.
 I worked closely with the QA team to test and improve the final product.